ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 helper responds to this request by extracting its aggregate share from its state and encrypting it under the collector's HPKE public key.

+[OPEN ISSUE: consider updating the `checksum` algorithm to not permit collisions]

+First, the leader computes a checksum over the set of output shares included in the batch window.
+The checksum is computed by taking the SHA256 hash of each nonce from the client reports included in the aggregation, then combining the hash values with a bitwise-XOR operation.

-For each aggregator endpoint `[aggregator]` in the parameters associated with `CollectReq.task_id` (see {{pa-collect}}) except its own, the leader sends a POST request to `[aggregator]/aggregate_share` with the following message:
+Then, for each aggregator endpoint `[aggregator]` in the parameters associated with `CollectReq.task_id` (see {{pa-collect}}) except its own, the leader sends a POST request to `[aggregator]/aggregate_share` with the following message:

 ~~~
 struct {
   TaskID task_id;
   Interval batch_interval;
+  uint64 report_count;
+  opaque checksum[32];
   opaque helper_state<0..2^16>;
 } AggregateShareReq;
 ~~~

 * `task_id` is the task ID associated with the PPM parameters.
 * `batch_interval` is the batch interval of the request.
+* `report_count` is the number of reports included in the aggregation.
+* `checksum` is the checksum computed over the set of client reports, computed as described above.
 * `helper_state` is the helper's state, which is carried across requests from the leader.

 To respond to an AggregateShareReq message, the helper first looks up the PPM parameters associated with task `task_id`.
 Then, using the procedure in
 {{batch-parameter-validation}}, it ensures that the request meets the requirements of the batch parameters.
+It also computes a checksum based on its view of the output shares included in the batch window, and checks that the `report_count` and `checksum` included in the request match its computed values.
 If so, it aggregates all valid output shares that fall in the batch interval into an aggregate share.
 The response contains an opaque, VDAF-specific message:

 ~~~
 struct {